Carolyn Cuttino, BSN, RN, CWCN, CWS

-North American Center for Continuing Medical Education, LLC applied for pre-approved accreditation in the following states: Nevada, Pennsylvania, West Virginia, Ohio, Texas, Florida, and Mississippi.
+North American Center for Continuing Medical Education, LLC (NACCME) will seek approval for this course from the following physical therapy boards: Mississippi, Nevada, Texas, and Washington DC.

 Kentucky Physical Therapy Association: 17 contact hours (category 1) may be granted for course completion.
 (Approval #: 81-16-1PKPTA).

 Louisiana Physical Therapy Board: This course has been awarded 17 clinical hours.

 Maryland Board of Physical Therapy: This course has been approved by the MD State Board of Physical Therapy for 1.7 CEUs.

 New Jersey Board of Physical Therapy Examiners: This course was approved for 17 continuing education credits.
 (NJBPTE Approval # 2016-038).